A functorial approach to rank functions on triangulated categories: Example: cluster category of type A3

 is an Auslander--Reiten triangle in $\cC_{A_3}$.
 Conversely, every Auslander--Reiten triangle in $\cC_{A_3}$ produces a simple object in $\mod\cC_{A_3}$ in that way.

 There are precisely 2 $\Sigma$-orbits of Auslander--Reiten triangles in $\cC_{A_3}$, with representatives

 and

 The first orbit has 6 elements up to isomorphism, corresponding to 6 indecomposable objects on the rim of the Auslander--Reiten quiver of $\cC_{A_3}$, which can be drawn on the M\"obius strip.
 The second orbit has 3 elements, corresponding to the objects in the middle.
 The injective envelope of the simple object $S_1$ corresponding to the triangle \eqref{seq1} is $\Hom_{\cC_{A_3}} (-,T_3)$, the envelope of the simple object $S_2$ corresponding to the triangle \eqref{seq2} is $\Hom_{\cC_{A_3}} (-,\Sigma^{-1} T_2)$.

+Since $\cC_{A_3}$ is locally finite, taking injective envelopes provides a bijection between simple objects in $\mod \cC_{A_3}$ and indecomposable injective objects in $\Mod \cC_{A_3}$ (see the proof of Proposition \ref{prop:IrrAdditiveFunctions<->InjFinEndolength2}).
+Thus, we have found all indecomposable injectives in $\Mod \cC_{A_3}$.
+By Lemma \ref{lem:injFinEndolength}, all injectives in $\Mod \cC_{A_3}$ have finite endolength, so any injective is a coproduct of indecomposable ones.
+Hence, $\Sigma$-orbits of indecomposable injectives are in bijection with irreducible rank functions (see Corollary \ref{cor:periodic}), and the irreducible rank functions can be described using the formula from Theorem \ref{thm:FundamentalCorrespondenceCompGen}.

-Thus, there are 2 $\Sigma$-irreducible $\Sigma$-invariant additive functions on $\mod\cC_{A_3}$.
+Thus, there are 2 $\Sigma$-irreducible additive functions on $\mod\cC_{A_3}$.
 The irreducible rank function $\rho_1$ on $\cC_{A_3}$ corresponding to the $\Sigma$-orbit of the first Auslander--Reiten triangle is given by

 Similarly, the irreducible rank function $\rho_2$ on $\cC_{A_3}$ corresponding to the $\Sigma$-orbit of the second triangle is given by

 These can also be described as follows:

 Indeed, $\dim_k\Hom_{\cC_{A_3}}(-,I_1)$ induces an additive function on $\mod\cC_{A_3}$ whose values coincide with those of $\widetilde{\rho_1}$ on simple objects (equivalently, on the connecting morphisms of the triangles \eqref{seq1} and \eqref{seq2}).
 The same holds for $\rho_2$.